Skip to main content

 Understanding Call Stacks

-Users wishing to interact with a Casper network must do so through sending a Deploy.
-All Deploys consist of session code run in the context of the user account that sent the Deploy.
+Users wishing to interact with a Casper network must do so through sending a transaction.
+All transactions consist of session code run in the context of the user account entity that sent the transaction.
 The session code may install contract code to global state, or interact with previously installed contract code.

 The Caller